andrasq/node-docs/promises-guide.md

 Some aspects of promises are not readily intuitive

+- resolve with promise does not always settle: resolving with a pending promise just changes the linkage, it does not cause the promise to be settled

 - resolve and reject are not symmetric, reject always rejects: rejecting with a promise will use the promise object as the rejection reason, not its eventual value